SURFnet/surf-token-based-access/phase-2/spec/draft.md

 We therefore propose the "scope picker plugin", which exposes the following functionality to the authorization server:

 * the scope picker, which acts as an authorization server and grants access to scope definitions.
+* these scope definitions themselves don't hold any value and don't represent any authorization until the main authorization server grants an authorization that refers to one of them.
-* the scopes API which acts as a resource server, providing labels for display in the main authorization server's main consent dialog, as ad-hoc custom scopes
+* the scope-info API which acts as a resource server, providing labels for display in the main authorization server's main consent dialog, as ad-hoc custom scopes

 We separately propose the scope-info endpoint for authorization servers, where clients can discover information about the token they received, beyond the information that was encoded in the scopes response parameter.
 For instance, the client may discover the internet address of the resource server, supported protocol versions, and/or the identifier